China has the world's largest navy — what now for the US? | DW | 21.10.2020

 Read more: Opinion: China is looking to challenge the US

-In an assessment of the Pentagon report for Brookings, O'Hanlon said that the US is far ahead of China in carrier-based airpower and in the quality and quantity of long-range attack submarines, although China has a considerable force of shorter-range, diesel-powered attack subs.
+In an assessment of the Pentagon report for Brookings, O'Hanlon said the US is far ahead of China in carrier-based air power and in the quality and quantity of long-range attack submarines, although China has a considerable force of shorter-range, diesel-powered attack subs.

 China's new ships, while on average smaller than the US ships, are also heavily equipped with launch tubes and modern missiles, according to the analysis.